Carlos Salzedo: America, first marriage, and war

 In 1909, Arturo Toscanini invited Salzedo, via an agent, to play in the orchestra of the Metropolitan Opera House in New York City, and so Carlos left France for the United States of America, not knowing any English.
 Salzedo became a member of musical society, where he was often invited to soirees such as those held by Alice Ditson.
-It was at on such soiree that Salzedo was introduced to Viola Gramm, a respected pianist and singer.They became romantically involved and they traveled through the château country of France in 1913, and then were married on April 30, 1914, in New York City.
+It was at such a soiree that Salzedo was introduced to Viola Gramm, a respected pianist and singer.
+They became romantically involved, traveled through the château country of France in 1913, and then were married on 30 April 1914, in New York City.
 Salzedo wrote a wedding cantata for the occasion, which was performed by his friends.
-Gramm is often referred to as "Mimine", Salzedo's pet name for her.
+Gramm was often referred to as "Mimine", Salzedo's pet name for her.

 After resigning from his position at the opera in 1913, Salzedo formed the "Trio de Lutèce" with Georges Barrère on flute and Paul Kéfer on cello, which toured extensively in the United States.
-The trio was scheduled to play in England, so Salzedo and Mimine took the opportunity to honeymoon in Europe; in England, they were introduced to various members of the nobility, and at one point, Salzedo performed for the Princess of Battenberg.
+The trio was scheduled to play in England, so Salzedo and Mimine took the opportunity to honeymoon in Europe; in England, they were introduced to various members of the nobility.
 When World War I began, they moved to Menthon-Saint-Bernard (in the Rhône-Alpes region) to have more time together, but Salzedo was soon drafted into the French Army.

 Salzedo was made head cook for his infantry unit, and happened to be in the same unit as several painters and musicians.
 He had a sympathetic leader, and was able to organize them into a performing group that sang for soldiers and toured hospitals, for which he arranged traditional French folk songs.
-He got an extended leave to see Mimine, but when he returned, a new captain was in charge who did not permit the musical activities.
+He got an extended leave to see Mimine, but when he returned, a new captain was in charge who did not permit musical activities.
 Salzedo became seriously ill with pneumonia and a form of paralysis, for which he was hospitalized for several months before being finally discharged from the army.
-In order to get passports (which had not been necessary in 1914) to leave France, Salzedo and Mimine had to prove their identities by marrying a second time in Paris, August 1915.
+In order to get passports (which had not been necessary in 1914) to leave France, Salzedo and Mimine had to prove their identities by marrying a second time in Paris in August 1915.

 During this early period of his adult life, he was very active in musical high society and high society otherwise.
 He neighbored the Rockefellers at Seal Harbor, Maine.
 He counted among his musical friends Edgard Varèse, Josef Hoffmann, Leopold Stokowski and Ossip Gabrilowitsch.
 He was sought after for performances at social occasions where he could be quite the life of the party.